-A 3MS (Modified Mini-Mental State examination; scored out of 100) [Teng & Chui, 1987] score of below 78, a fall in 3MS score of more than 10.15 points compared with the individual's base line score after adjustment for age and level of education, a diagnosis of dementia, a report of thinking/memory concerns to a specialist, or prescription of a cholinesterase inhibitor (Australia only, where Pharmaceutical Benefits Scheme supports prescription only after a clinical diagnosis of cognitive impairment) triggers completion of additional and uniformly applied cognitive and functional testing.
+For in-person annual visits, a 3MS (Modified Mini-Mental State examination; scored out of 100) [Teng & Chui, 1987] score of below 78, a fall in 3MS score of more than 10.15 points compared with the individual's base line score after adjustment for age and level of education, a diagnosis of dementia, a report of thinking/memory concerns to a specialist, or prescription of a cholinesterase inhibitor (Australia only, where Pharmaceutical Benefits Scheme supports prescription only after a clinical diagnosis of cognitive impairment) triggers completion of additional and uniformly applied cognitive and functional testing.
 These tests are conducted by trained and accredited research staff.
+For phone call annual visits which include a modified set of cognitive assessments, the triggers process is the same, with the only exception being that the 3MS has a total score of 78, with the trigger cut-off being a score of 54 and below.
 Collection of ancillary data (laboratory tests and a CT or MRI) will be sought for end point ascertainment.